 10) Ready to Wrap: So close, but so far!
 Don’t skip the walk through and the dummy check.

 I know this seems so simple, but we’ve seen even the most professional producers be happy to leave early and leave gaffer tape and garbage on the floor.
 You took the time to take photos at the beginning of the shoot, don’t skimp out now.
-Grab the homeowner and do a thorough walkthrough.
+Grab the location owner and do a thorough walk-through.
 You’d rather them notify you of a nick on a wall right then and there, than surprise you about it the next day.
-The worst-case scenario off Set Scouter: These people will never work with you again, and will make sure to tell others all about your irresponsible self (damn, another location burned).
+The worst-case scenario off Set Scouter: These people will never work with you again, and will make sure to tell others all about your irresponsible production crew (damn, another location burned).
 The worst case scenario on Set Scouter?
 You will need to pay a penalty fee.
 And no one likes losing money.
-Plus, your ratings on our site will go down.
-Womp womp.

 In general, being nice and respectful can go a long way!
 Look at these examples of happy emails we get when the producers took the time to do things right.